syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 ## Manually generate columns

 The `SfDataGrid` allows to define the columns manually by adding the [DataGridColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html) objects to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_Columns) collection.
-If you want to show only the manually defined columns in the view, you can achieve it by setting the `SfDataGrid.AutoGenerateColumnsMode` property to `None`.
+If you want to show only the manually defined columns in the view, you can achieve that by setting the `SfDataGrid.AutoGenerateColumnsMode` property to `None`.

 There are different types of columns available.
 Any column can be created based on the requirements from both XAML and code.